Mr. Personality

 Mr. Personality is an American reality television series broadcast by the Fox Broadcasting Company (Fox).
-The series premiered on April 21, 2003, and concluded with its fifth episode on May 19, 2003.
+The five-episode series premiered on April 21, 2003 and concluded on May 19, 2003.
 Filmed in Malibu, California, the series followed Hayley Arp, a 26-year-old stockbroker, as she selected a suitor among a group of twenty men.
 In an effort for Arp to select her suitor solely based on personality, all of the men were required to wear color-coded latex masks throughout the competition.
 Arp eliminated a predetermined amount of suitors each week until only one remained; upon selection of a final suitor, Arp was allowed to remove his mask and see his appearance.
 The series was hosted by American media personality Monica Lewinsky.

 Mr. Personality was a part of Fox's intent to capitalize on the burgeoning success of the reality television genre.
-The series was given unfavorable reviews by critics, who derided the series' concept and the casting of Lewinsky as the host.
-The series premiered with strong ratings, however, they waned over the course of the season; the two-hour finale was condensed into a one-hour episode as a result of subpar ratings.
+The series received unfavorable reviews from television critics, who derided the series' concept and the network's choice of casting Lewinsky as the host.
+The series premiered with strong ratings, however, they waned over the course of the season; the two-hour finale was condensed into a one-hour episode as a result of the series' subpar ratings.
 Since the series' end, several producers and contestants have voiced their regret over Mr. Personality.

 Format

-Filmed in Malibu, California, the series depicted a competition among a group of 20 men for the opportunity to date Hayley Arp, a 26-year-old stockbroker from Georgia.
-Arp was required to select a partner from the group solely on the basis of personality.
-In order to do so, the men were required to conceal their appearance through wearing color-coded latex plastic masks.
-The men wore their masks throughout the entire competition, with the exception of one-on-one dates with Arp that were set in a dark room; during these dates, the men were permitted to remove their masks so that Arp could feel their faces.
-Arp eliminated a contestant each week, until only one man remained.
+Set on an estate in Malibu, California, the series depicted a competition among a group of 20 men who attempted to court Hayley Arp, a 26-year-old stockbroker from Georgia.
+Through a series of dates and social interactions, Arp was required to select a suitor among the group of men solely on the basis of their personality.
+In order to conceal their appearance, the men were required to wear color-coded latex masks, in which only their eyes and mouths remained visible.
+The men additionally were prohibited from discussing their job titles or financial status.
+Arp had the opportunity to get a feel for the men's appearances during one-on-one dates set in "the dark room"; on these dates, the man removed his mask in the pitch-black room and Arp was permitted to feel his face.
+Arp eliminated a predetermined amount of contestants from the competition every week until only one man remained.
+Upon elimination, the men removed their masks and revealed their appearances to Arp.
 The series was hosted by American media personality Monica Lewinsky.